Get

 10. They Have Hypoglycemia

-When a Shih Tzu’s blood sugar dips too low, they may shake or even have a seizure.
+When a Shih Tzu’s blood sugar dips too low, they may shake, collapse, or even have a seizure.
 When this happens, the body can exhibit signs of not having enough energy to operate.
-The brain needs a steady supply of glucose to function properly, so this condition can be extremely dangerous and must be treated quickly.
+The brain needs a steady supply of glucose to function properly, so this condition can be extremely dangerous and must be treated with extreme urgency.

-Like all toy breeds, Shih Tzus are particularly vulnerable to this condition, also known as hypoglycemia.
+Like all toy breeds, Shih Tzu puppies are particularly vulnerable to this condition, also known as hypoglycemia.
 Other signs include lack of appetite, lethargy, vomiting, weakness, and fainting.

 • How to Help a Shih Tzu with Hypoglycemia

-If you believe your Shih Tzu has hypoglycemia, immediate veterinary treatment is necessary to give your pup the best chance of recovery.
+If you believe your Shih Tzu has hypoglycemia, immediate veterinary input is necessary to give your pup the best chance of recovery.
 Low glucose levels can be life-threatening, so time is of the essence.
+You can be instructed by your vet to rub corn syrup, honey, or glucose syrup on your pup’s gums.

-Once at the clinic, your vet will perform a blood glucose test and likely a complete blood count.
+Once at the clinic, your vet could give intravenous dextrose and they will likely perform a blood glucose test and likely a complete blood count.
 After examining your pup and learning more about their medical history, the vet may deem further testing necessary.

 11. They Want Attention